HoriaBosoanca/callgo-client/README.md

 The live app is [here](https://callgo-client.vercel.app/menu).

 ## Todo
-### Soon
+Remove inactive cached members on client \
+Move client to rpi and link it to domain \
 Learn about sync.mutex and use it on the server (to safely write to ws connections and maps) \
-Make a member and meeting cleanup system on the server + stableMembers cleanup on client \
+Make a member and meeting cleanup system on the server \
 Use more goroutines on the server \
-Move client to rpi and link it to domain
-### Later
-Implement join request feature \
 Use WebRTC \
 Microphone support \
-Share screen support
+Share screen support \
+Implement join request feature \

 ## Done
 Send and receive video data via http \